herf/spdurl/README.md

 #### What's a SPD?

-SPD means "spectral power distribution" and is the data recorded by a spectroradiometer or spectrophotometer, for recording the spectrum of a light source or reflectance of a material.
+SPD means "spectral power distribution", and it's commonly used to record data about a light source or reflectance of a material.

-This library aims to be the equivalent of "web colors" for spectra with more than three components.
+This library aims to be the equivalent of "web colors" for spectra.
 You might write "red" as #FF0000, but how would it look with 40 components?
 It turns out we can make SPDs relatively small too, so this library provides a simple way to compress and decode these values.

 #### Example

-Here's how we compress the spectrum recorded from an x-rite meter from 380-730nm in 10nm spacing:
+Here's how we compress the spectrum recorded from an x-rite meter from 380-730nm, using 10nm spacing:

 ```
 var spdurl = require("./spdurl");